-Mortgages are just like any other loan but, as Kang points out, they have distinguishing features, such as the term over which the loan is taken, the level of interest, how this interest is charged, and the fact that the property is used as security for the lender.
+Mortgages are just like any other loan but they have distinguishing features, such as the term over which the loan is taken, the level of interest, how this interest is charged, and the fact that the property is used as security for the lender.

 So, a contractor borrows the capital, a chunk of cash used to actually buy the property, and then repays the loan usually over an agreed period, typically between five and thirty years.
 Depending on the type of mortgage, repayments can be made up of a combination of interest on the loan and paying back the original sum borrowed, the capital or borrowers can follow the increasingly rare interest-only route.

 As with most loans, mortgage interest is calculated as a percentage of the original loan amount borrowed.
 Interest rates determine how much extra money a contractor must pay on top of the original loan amount and they can have a huge impact on monthly repayments.
 Even seemingly tiny moves in percentage points can make a big difference to a contractor’s monthly mortgage payment.
 For example, an increase of 1% in the Bank of England base rate would result in an average increase of approximately £165 per month in a mortgage payment, for a loan of £198,000.